elte-nlp/elte-nlp-course/lecture_source/nlp_1-introduction.md

 recent years the linguistic applications of general ML methods have dominated the area.

--   Mostly supervised or semi-supervised methods are utilized, but the use of reinforcement learning is also increasing.
+-   Mostly supervised or self-supervised methods are utilized, but the use of reinforcement learning is also increasing.

 -   Texts are sequences of discrete symbols, so ML models capable of